 I am an enthusiastic supporter of local farmers' markets, so I highly recommend that if you live in California, you drop by your closest farmers' market and look for locally grown avocados when they're in season!

-But not all of us are lucky enough to live in the Golden State, and even if we do, near a farmers' market.
+But not all of us are lucky enough to live in the Golden State, and even if we do live in California, near a farmers' market.
 Grocery stores carry California-grown avocados.
 Just look for signs on avocado display tables or stickers on individual avocados that say "Grown in California."
 If your grocery store doesn't carry California avocados, ask someone!

 This guide shows all the ways you can look out for California grown avocados and all produce, including shopping online, which is helpful in this new world we live in.